Bynder/gathercontent-gatsby-source-gathercontent/demo/README.md

 A known challenge of using Gatsby is seeing live content edits in a development environment.

-Commonly, developers manually rebuild their project by re-running `npm run develop` but you can also run `npm run refresh`!
+You can manually rebuild the project by re-running `npm run develop` or you can run `npm run refresh`!

-For most types of content edits you won't need to manually restart your development server saving you time 👍
+By using the refresh command, you won't need to manually restart your development server saving you time 👍

 ## More reading